Cyanurzz/1st_Hackathon_TindBwurgg10-2019/README.md

 # TindBwurgg Hackathon _1er Place_ at WildCodeSchool
-Afeter one month and a half at Wild code School, we've got ours first hackathon !
+After one month and a half at Wild code School, we've got ours first hackathon !

 ## Theme :
  The theme was : _Horror Movie Night_